 Last night, an impromptu meeting, organized by some District 30 Community Education Council (CEC) members, drew nearly 500 participants singing their praise of Composto’s work.

 Principal Helen Ponella of I.S.
-227 Louis Armstrong Middle School said that a new superintendent would simply not be able to know or understand their district like Composto.
+227 Louis Armstrong Middle School said that a new superintendent would simply not be able to know or understand their district like Composto does.

 “We were the epicenter of the pandemic.
-How could anybody be able to come in and know our story and our journey and continue that healing with us and lead us in the way we need to be led,” Ponella said.
-“Our school has become one of the top ten schools in academics because of his leadership.”
+How could anybody be able to come in and know our story and our journey and continue that healing with us and lead us in the way we need to be led?”
+Ponella said.
+“Our school has become one of the top 10 schools in academics because of his leadership.”

 State and local elected officials came together Friday afternoon to call on the DOE to retain Composto as superintendent.
 The electeds have all said they reached out to the DOE with little response back and no explanation as to why Composto was asked to step down.

 State Senate Deputy Leader Michael Gianaris pointed out that this issue proves the mayor should not have extended control over New York City schools.